Get 80% off your plan for your first 3 months*

 Insurance protects your business from risks and liabilities.
 The main types include:

-• Liability insurance: Covers customer claims for accidents, injuries, or property damage ($500–$3,000 per year)
+• Liability insurance: covers customer claims for accidents, injuries, or property damage ($500 to $3,000 per year)

-• Workers' compensation: Supports employees injured on the job (required if you have staff)
+• Workers' compensation: supports employees injured on the job (required if you have staff)

-• Property insurance: Covers damage to buildings, equipment, and inventory ($500–$2,000 per year)
+• Property insurance: covers damage to buildings, equipment, and inventory ($500 to $2,000 per year)

 Learn more about types of business insurance.